oframe/ogl/README.md

 Much inspired by ThreeJS' examples, they will serve as reference for how to achieve a wide range of techniques.

-In order to make the framework as usable as possible, for more involved techniques, extra classes will be developed and contained within the 'Extras' folder of the framework.
+For more advanced techniques, extra classes will be developed and contained within the 'Extras' folder of the framework.

 ### Geometry
  - [x] Triangle Screen Shader